Berkeley-MDes/tdf-fa24-Iris-666/README.md

 ---

-# Github Background Information & Context
-If you’re new to GitHub, you can think of this as a shared file space (like a Google Drive folder, or a like a USB drive that’s hosted online.)

-This is your space to store project files, videos, PDFs, notes, images, etc., and (hopefully, neatly) organize so it's easy for viewers (and you!) to navigate.
-That said, it’s super easy for you to share any file or folder with us (your TDF instructional team) - just send us the link!
-As a start, feel free to simply add images to the `/assets` folder, which is located [here](/assets).

-### :star: Whatever you write in your **README.md** will show up on the “front page” of your GitHub repo.
-This is where we’ll be looking for your [weekly progress reports](https://github.com/Berkeley-MDes/24f-desinv-202/wiki/3.0-Weekly-Submissions#weekly-progress-report).
-They might look something like this: ###

 # Week 1: Laser Cutting #
 ## Week of 09/05/2024

-This week, went through the laser cutting and 3d printing tutorials and quiz.
+This week, I went through the laser cutting and 3d printing tutorials and quiz.
 I design and laser cut a coaster with the photo of my dog.
 It was an interesting experience to custom make something useful by myself.

 I used 3mm plywood to make the cut and the result was really satisfying.